getampt/docs/web-based-ides.md

 .amptrc
 ```

 This will ensure that the `.gitpod.yml` file and the `.amptrc` file are not synced to your Ampt app.
-When using GitPod, Ampt caches session information in your project directory, instead of the home directory.
+When using Gitpod, Ampt caches session information in your project directory, instead of the home directory.
 This will avoid needing to login to Ampt every time the workspace is restarted.

-If you need any examples, all of Ampt's [starter templates](https://github.com/ampt-templates) come pre-configured for GitPod.
+If you need any examples, all of Ampt's [starter templates](https://github.com/ampt-templates) come pre-configured for Gitpod.

 ## Using GitHub Codespaces

 You can also use GitHub Codespaces to develop and deploy Ampt applications.
 Codespaces is a web-based development environment that allows you to run code in a containerized environment in your browser.
 If you have a GitHub account, you have access to Codespaces for any public or private repository.

-Similarly to GitPod, Ampt works by simply installing the CLI in the Codespaces environment.
+Similarly to Gitpod, Ampt works by simply installing the CLI in the Codespaces environment.
 However, you can also create a `.devcontainer.json` file in your repository to automatically configure the environment when the Codespace is created, useful if using Codespaces to work on an Ampt project with a team.

 Make a file named `.devcontainer.json` in the root of your repository with the following content: